hhzl/ContentPack/README.md

 #### Limitations

 Only Forms and ColorForms are managed.
+For the storage in code JPEG compression is used.
-Loading larger instances of forms may take a long time (10 minutes and more).
+Loading larger instances of forms may take a long time (1 minute or more).

-The bitmaps are not stored in compressed format.
-However on the other side the content may be made available in source code form.
+However on the other side the content is made available in source code form.

 #### Further work

-Instead of storing all the content in the class as integer values of the *.BMP equivalent store it in compressed form (i.e. in PNG or JPG format).

-See

-        Form fromBinaryStream: aBinaryStream

-The binary stream may be created in memory from a stored ByteArray.
+Find a way to distinguish between JPEG and PNG storage.

 Add StrikeFont and Midi files file as supported file type